FAQ

 More about

-The effects of climate change
+What are the effects of climate change?

-Earth Day is a reminder that there is a need for decisive action, and that even seemingly small steps can have a big impact.
 Climate change destabilises the Earth’s temperature equilibrium and has far-reaching effects on human beings and the environment.
 A distinction is made between direct and indirect effects of climate change.
 During the course of global warming, the energy balance and thus the temperature of the earth change, due to the increased concentration of greenhouse gases, which has a significant impact on humans and the environment.

 More about